Infrared Spectral Gap in a Gluonic Dark Sector and the Galactic Acceleration Scale: DM Mass Profiles, Rotation Curves, and Accelerations

 where in the second line we used the standard hypergeometric representation of the incomplete beta function:

 For $\zeta>\frac32$, $F(x,\zeta)$ converges as $x\longrightarrow\infty$ to the finite limit:

-Consequently, the total mass of the AdS-gluonic-condensate halo remains finite and is given by:
+Consequently, the total mass of the AdS-gluonic-condensate halo is finite by construction and is given by:

+This is the precise sense in which the condition $\zeta>3/2$ selects the finite-mass sector used in the preceding mode construction.
+This property is not uniform, however, as $\zeta$ approaches the critical value $\zeta=3/2$.
+Indeed, in the near-critical regime $\zeta=3/2+\epsilon$, with $\epsilon>0$, the density profile approaches the familiar outer behavior $\rho(r)\sim r^{-3}$, while $F(\infty,\zeta)$ remains finite only for each fixed non-zero $\epsilon$.
+In the limit $\epsilon\longrightarrow0^+$, Eq. \eqref{eq:Finf} diverges, and the total mass becomes increasingly dominated by the outer tail of the profile.

+The near-critical regime $\zeta\simeq3/2$ is therefore phenomenologically interesting, since it connects the condensate profile to the standard $r^{-3}$-type outer falloff.
+At the same time, it lies at the boundary of the finite-mass sector, where the contribution of the outer halo region to the total mass becomes increasingly significant.
+As will be shown below, this regime tends to describe more extended and diffuse halo configurations.

-This property is particularly noteworthy: although the density distribution extends formally to infinite radius, the total halo mass remains finite.
+Away from this critical boundary, and in particular for the benchmark values $\zeta\geq2$ considered below, the finite-mass property is a central structural advantage of the present profile.
+Although the density distribution extends formally to infinite radius, the total halo mass remains finite.
 This contrasts with several commonly used phenomenological halo profiles (see, for instance, Refs. \cite{Begeman1991, Burkert1995, Navarro1997, Read2016, Li2020}), whose enclosed mass diverges logarithmically or linearly at large radii unless an explicit truncation radius is imposed.

+Against this background, $\zeta=2$ provides a natural reference value: it is the finite-mass member of the conformal scalar pair $\zeta=1,2$, lies safely above the critical boundary, and retains analytic simplicity.

 \paragraph{Regularized form.} It is convenient to express the mass profile in a normalized (regularized) form:

 \paragraph{Central and global behavior.} Near the halo center ($x\ll1$), using $F(x,\zeta)\sim x^3/3$, one recovers a constant-density core: